CHANGE MY LOCATION

 Now that you have some background definitions, it’s time to start looking at practical applications and developing your tailored workout plan.

-Before heading to the gym, think about the results you’d like to see from your workout.
-Are you looking to build muscle mass?
+Before heading to the gym, think about the results you’d like to see from your workout and set high-rep. Are you looking to build muscle mass?
 Are you training for endurance?
 Or are you just looking to get healthier?
-Depending on your goals, your rep/set series can change.
-For instance, it’s recommended that those looking to improve their muscular endurance should complete high rep sets with lower weights.
-However, someone looking to bulk up and build muscle should do the opposite, lower reps with higher weights.
+Depending on your training goals, your rep/set series can change.
+For instance, it’s recommended that those looking to improve their muscular endurance should complete high-rep sets with lighter weights.
+However, someone looking to bulk up and build muscle should do the opposite: lower reps with heavier weights.

 BUILDING MUSCLE MASS

-Building muscle, or hypertrophy, is best achieved by performing a moderate amount of reps per set—typically six to eight reps per set to maximize the effects of your workout.
+Building muscle, or muscle hypertrophy, is best achieved by performing a moderate amount of reps per set.
+That is typically six to eight reps per set to maximize the effects of your workout.
+This means you should be lifting heavy weights instead of lighter weights and training to failure–until you can’t do another rep–to build muscular strength.

 This moderate range employs the time-under-tension (TUT) philosophy, which refers to the amount of time your muscles experience the load of your lifts.
-For optimal hypertrophy, your TUT should be between 30-45 seconds.
+For optimal hypertrophy, your TUT should be between 30-45 seconds before you rest between sets.
 This range gives your muscles ample time under load, causing them to break down, and stimulates the development of lactic acid.
 Lactic acid causes an increase in anabolic hormones in the body, with the most beneficial being testosterone.

 Since you’re lifting for endurance and doing a high volume of reps, you’ll naturally need to pick a lower amount of weight.
-It should be less than half the maximum amount of weight you can lift for one rep. Because endurance training requires a high number of reps, you don’t need to do too many sets; two to three sets are sufficient to build endurance.
+It should be less than half the maximum amount of weight you can lift for one rep. Because endurance training requires many reps, you don’t need to do too many sets; two to three sets are sufficient to build endurance.

-Efficiently building strength requires lifting the most weight you can handle.
+On the other hand, efficiently building strength requires lifting the most weight you can handle.
 This usually translates to sets of three to six reps.
-The amount of weight you lift should be about 80% of the maximum amount you can rep. By the end of your set, you should feel about ready to drop the weight.
+The amount of weight you lift should be about 80% of the maximum amount you can rep. By the end of your set, you should feel ready to drop the weight.
 This is called “lifting until failure,” and it’s a big component of strength building.

-Since you’re doing a lower number of reps, you need to compensate by doing a higher number of sets.
+Since these types of strength-training workouts call for a lower number of reps, you need to compensate by doing a higher number of sets.
 Four or five sets is the ideal range.
-Remember, you’re lifting close to your max capacity so completing the sets will be challenging.
+Remember, you’re lifting close to your max capacity, so completing the sets will be challenging.
 Depending on the movement and to keep yourself safe, this sort of training should be performed with a spotter so you don’t drop the weights on yourself.
-It’s also recommended you rest two to six minutes between sets.
+It’s also recommended you rest for two to six minutes between sets.

 CONTINUE TO PUSH YOURSELF